 Presenting: November 18, 2014 at 11:00 a.m. in the University Church

-Dale Partridge is a serial entrepreneur and Founder of Sevenly.org, a socially conscious e-commerce company based in Los Angeles, California that partners with one qualified nonprofit each week, donating $7 from every product sold to support the charity's cause.
+Dale Partridge is an entrepreneur and founder of Sevenly.org, a socially conscious e-commerce company based in Los Angeles, California that partners with one qualified nonprofit each week, donating $7 from every product sold to support the charity's cause.
 Sevenly was named “The Most Social Media Driven Company in America” by Mashable and one of the fastest growing social good start-ups in the country by Forbes.

 Learn more about Dale by visiting his life and business blog, The Daily Positive.